-At this time, our current estimate of the low end of the range of probable estimated losses from this matter is approximately \$239 million, reflecting the jury award and prejudgment interest, which we have accrued.
-The jury's verdict may be enhanced and, should it be upheld on appeal, could ultimately result in the payment of somewhere between one and three times the jury's verdict, plus interest and attorneys' fees.
+At this time, our current estimate of the low end of the range of probable estimated losses from this matter is approximately \$576 million, which we have accrued.
 There is a reasonable possibility that a loss may be incurred in excess of our accrual for this matter; however, such loss cannot be reasonably estimated.